An official account of all species that have been recorded and reported by birdwatchers and naturalists in the Poole Harbour area since records began.

 Site And Records Information

-The most common of the three diver species.
-Found inside and outside of the harbour.
+The most common of the three diver species during the winter which can be found inside and outside of the harbour.
 Outside they can be seen in Poole Bay from Branksome round to Old Harry, whilst inside the harbour they prefer the deep channels around Brownsea, Brands Bay and the harbour mouth.
 Can be encountered off the beaches at Shipstal, Hamworthy, Baiter and Shore Road on cold, still winter mornings and have even turned up on Poole Park boating lake in recent years.

 Numbers tend to be highest after sustained long periods of bad weather when birds enter the harbour for shelter.
 The wet and windy winters of 2013/14 and 2019/20 saw harbour records broken each time with a high count of 16 around the harbour on February 12th 2017 and 19 logged during the Big Poole Harbour Bird Count on Feb 19th 2020.